7 Reasons Your Garage Door Isn’t Closing

 4- Broken Torsion Spring

 Your garage door relies heavily on springs.
 The springs help to open and close the door easily.
 If you have any broken or damaged springs, then the door is not going to open or close properly.
 WARNING: Torsion Spring Is Dangerous.
 Do NOT attempt to fix it yourself.
-Please call experts at Pro Entry Services.
+Please call experts at Pro Entry Garage Doors.
 Spring damage is usually obvious, but we don’t recommend trying to repair springs yourself – even if it appears to be a very easy fix.
 Springs are very dangerous.

 5- Damaged or Broken Cables